A harmonious overall picture with wooden planters

 Plants as a product of nature come into their own particularly well in a natural product, such as a wooden planter.
 The green of the plants and the warm, brown natural colour of a wooden planter harmonise excellently with each other.

-The distinctive, fascinating grains of the various types of wood make wooden products lively and unique.
-An outdoor wooden planter will always attract admiring glances with its natural flair.
+The distinctive, fascinating grains of the most diverse types of wood make wooden products lively and unique.
+A wooden planter for outside will always attract admiring glances with its natural flair.

 If in doubt, it is better to play it safe.
 If you have the possibility to store your planters during the winter without any problems, you should do so.
 However, make sure that the winter storage is dry, cool and well ventilated.

 No matter how nice your neighbour is...
 Especially those who have terraced house gardens close to each other would like to enjoy their terrace undisturbed and without direct eye contact with the neighbour.

 Of course, you can plant a hedge as a view screen.
 However, a partition made of decorative planters is more beautiful and also more flexible.

 Choose attractive wooden planters - rectangular, narrow and tall - place them next to each other at the property boundary and plant the tall planters individually and according to need.